 We are a clinical-stage biopharmaceutical company.
 Investment in biopharmaceutical product development is highly speculative because it entails substantial upfront capital expenditures and significant risk that a product candidate will fail to prove effective, gain regulatory approval or become commercially viable.
 We do not have any products approved by regulatory authorities and have not generated any revenues from product sales to date, and have incurred significant research, development and other expenses related to our ongoing operations and expect to continue to incur such expenses.
 As a result, we have not been profitable and have incurred significant operating losses in every reporting period since our inception.
-For the year ended December 31, 2013 and six months ended June 30, 2014, we reported a net loss of \$8.8 million and \$11.6 million, respectively, and we had an accumulated deficit of \$24.4 million at June 30, 2014.
+For the years ended December 31, 2014 and 2013, we reported a net loss of \$28.0 million and \$8.8 million, respectively, and we had an accumulated deficit of \$40.9 million at December 31, 2014.